Polymath: Etymology

 The earliest recorded use of the term in the English language is from 1624, in the second edition of The Anatomy of Melancholy by Robert Burton; the form polymathist is slightly older, first appearing in the Diatribae upon the first part of the late History of Tithes of Richard Montagu in 1621.
 Use in English of the similar term polyhistor dates from the late 16th century.

-Polymaths include the great scholars and thinkers of the Renaissance and Enlightenment, who excelled at several fields in science, technology, engineering, mathematics, and the arts.
-In the Italian Renaissance, the idea of the polymath was allegedly expressed by Leon Battista Alberti (1404–1472), a polymath himself, in the statement that "a man can do all things if he will".
-Gottfried Wilhelm Leibniz has often been seen as a polymath.
-Al-Biruni was also a polymath.
-Leonardo da Vinci, Hildegard of Bingen, Ibn al-Haytham, Rabindranath Tagore, Mikhail Lomonosov, Benjamin Franklin, John von Neumann, Charles Sanders Peirce and Thomas Jefferson are other well known and celebrated polymaths.